JulianDavis/GhidraMCP/docs/Development-Guide.md

 By taking an incremental approach to Java development and refactoring, you can produce high-quality code changes that are easier to review and implement.
 Use the JetBrains MCP tools for targeted edits, communicate clearly about your changes, and verify each step before proceeding to the next.

+## Final Reminder

+**This guide is not a set of suggestions—it contains mandatory instructions for using JetBrains MCP tools.**

+As an AI assistant, you MUST:
+1. Follow the incremental approach outlined in this document
+2. Use only the patterns demonstrated for code modifications
+3. Never attempt to generate or replace entire files in a single operation
+4. Always verify each change before proceeding to the next

+The guidelines in this document have been specifically designed to ensure successful code modifications when using JetBrains MCP tools.
+Deviating from these instructions will result in failed operations and potential damage to the codebase.

+**Always reference this guide when working with JetBrains MCP tools to ensure you're following the required procedures.**